 - Whisk cornmeal, flour, salt, and baking powder in a large bowl.

-- Add buttermilk, then whisk in eggs.
+- Add buttermilk, then whisk in eggs and oil.

 - Fold in the cheddar cheese and jalapenos.